 Born on December 19, 1975, Mahie Gill hails from Chandigarh, Punjabi.
 She has a Masters degree in theatre from Punjab University.
 Mahie's real name is Rimpy Kaur Gill.
 She is the only girl in the whole Gill family.
 Although she belongs to a Jat-Sikh family, who are known to be very conservative, Mahie had confessed that she didn't have to face any restrictions, whether it was regarding her career or personal choices.
-Since he only had brothers around her, Mahie Gill has been raised up by her family just like a boy.
+Since he only had brothers around her, Mahie Gill has been raised by her family just like a boy.
 (All photos: Instagram and mid-day archives)

 Very few know that Mahie Gill is a divorcee.
 "I was only 17 when I got married.
 My parents were against it but I wouldn't listen.
 But at one point of time, both of us realised we were not meant for each other and parted ways.
 I have no regrets in life," said Mahie.

 She is known for her power-packed performances in Dev D, Sahib Biwi Aur Gangster and Paan Singh Tomar but Mahie Gill says she never wanted to become an actress.
 "I never wanted to become an actress but I am thankful to God that whatever I am doing and have done in the past people are appreciating my work.
-So, I just take the dare and come onscreen."
+So, I just take the dare and come onscreen," said Mahie.

 Mahie Gill made her debut in 2003 with Punjabi based Bollywood film Hawayein, starring Babbu Mann, Mukul Dev.
 The film was set against the backdrop to the anti-Sikh riots of 1984.